htuncer/machine-learning/projects/capstone/capstone_report.md

 _(approx. 2-4 pages)_

 ### Data Exploration
-To train my object detection model, I will use the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
+To train my object detection model, I will use the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
 The data has two labels: vehicle and non-vehicle.
 There are around 8800 images at each class.
 The images are 64x64 pixels, in RGB color space with no Alpha channel and in portable network graphics (PNG) format.

 Non-vehicle images are extracted from road sequences not containing vehicles.
 Vehicle images includes high variety of vehicle make, model and color.
 One important feature affecting the appearance of the vehicle is the position of the vehicle relative to the camera.
 Therefore,  images are separated in four different regions according to the pose: middle/close range in front of the camera, middle/close range in the left, close/middle range in the right, and far range.
 In addition, the images are extracted in such a way that they do not perfectly fit the contour of the vehicle in order to make the classifier more robust to offsets in the hypothesis generation stage.
 Instead, some images contain the vehicle loosely (some background is also included in the image), while others only contain the vehicle partially